NHL Rumors: Erik Haula, Jonathan Drouin, Jakob Silfverberg, More

-In today’s rumor rundown, the Golden Knights are trying to figure out what to do with Erik Haula and his terribly horrid defensive season, the Minnesota Wild are trying to make changes with little success, rumors of Jonathan Drouin being injured are way overblown and Jake Guentzel’s upcoming season could make all the difference in his next contract.
+In today’s rumor rundown, the Golden Knights are trying to figure out what to do with Erik Haula and his terribly horrid defensive season, the Minnesota Wild are trying to make changes with little success, rumors of Jonathan Drouin being injured are way overblown.
 Finally, the Anaheim Ducks are looking at their salary cap situation and realizing they may have to move a player like Jakob Silfverberg.

 Golden Knights Unsure of Plan for Erik Haula